-Beaumont is committed to providing the most convenient and highest quality MRI imaging services for patients and their physicians.
+Beaumont is committed to providing high quality MRI imaging services with a focus on patient and family centered care.
 We offer:

-- board certified Beaumont radiologists to interpret your results as if their life depended on it, too
+- board certified Beaumont radiologists to interpret your results.

 - highly trained technologists to ensure your comfort and safety